"Purple Walk" for Endometriosis

 Starts and Finishes at Lake Domain Reserve (by Innes Common),

 Lake Rotoroa (commonly known as Hamilton Lake), Hamilton West

 Takes about 45 minutes for the scenic walk around the Lake

 Registrations will open online mid-February, ne and at Hardy's Health Stores (CentrePlace, Chartwell and The Base).
 You will also be able to enter at the event - CASH ONLY.

 Check back here mid-February for a registration link.

 Registrations cost just $5 and are open to all aged 13 years and older.

 Optional goody bag available $20, limit 1 per registration, 500 available.
 Bring loose change for food, raffles, purple ribbons and more!

-Fantastic Spot Prizes + Most Creative Team + Best-Dress Dog!
+Fantastic Spot Prizes + Most Creative Team + Best-Dressed Dog!

-We have Spot Prizes totalling $4000+ including a special award for Most Creative Team, and another for the Best-Dressed Dog!
+We have Spot Prizes totaling $4000+ including a special award for Most Creative Team, and another for the Best-Dressed Dog!